Classes may be offered during the day, evening, online, or a combination. Students should refer to Self Service for the availability of classes.

 Clinic Credits:0

-This course covers the psychological, social, and physical aspects of aging.
-Emphasis is placed on the factors that promote mental and physical well-being.
-Upon completion, students should be able to recognize the aging process and its psychological, social, and physical aspects.
+This course introduces the psychological, social, and biological aspects of aging.
+Emphasis is placed on common mental, social, and physical changes that occur during the aging process.
+Upon completion, students should be able to recognize the aging process and its psychological, social, and biological aspects.

 Requisites: